Jorge Luis Borges: Later career

 At one touch granted me books and night.)

 His later collection of poetry, Elogio de la Sombra (In Praise of Darkness), develops this theme.
 In 1956 the University of Cuyo awarded Borges the first of many honorary doctorates and the following year he received the National Prize for Literature.
 From 1956 to 1970, Borges also held a position as a professor of literature at the University of Buenos Aires and other temporary appointments at other universities.
 He received a British honorary knighthood in 1964.
 In the fall of 1967 and spring of 1968, he delivered the Charles Eliot Norton Lectures at Harvard University.

 As his eyesight deteriorated, Borges relied increasingly on his mother's help.
 When he was not able to read and write anymore (he never learned to read Braille), his mother, to whom he had always been close, became his personal secretary.
-When Perón returned from exile and was re-elected president in 1973, Borges immediately resigned as director of the National Library.
+When Juan Perón returned from exile and was re-elected president in 1973, Borges immediately resigned as director of the National Library.
+In 1976, Borges attended a lunch with the military dictator Jorge Rafael Videla alongside fellow writer Ernesto Sábato and priest Leonardo Castellani, on which occasion he thanked Videla for "saving the country from ignominy" with his March 1976 coup d'état.